-Any product that was previously testing against EN 55022 that is shipped into the European Union after March 5, 2017 must meet the new requirements under EN 55032:2012.
-At that point, the EN 55022 standard will cease to give “presumption of conformity,” which means any product after March 5, 2017 must have been tested for compliance with the EN 55032 standard.
+Any product that was previously tested against EN 55022 that is shipped into the European Union after March 5, 2017 must meet the new requirements under EN 55032:2012.
+At that point, the EN 55022 standard will cease to give “presumption of conformity,” which means any product after March 5, 2017 must be tested for compliance with the EN 55032 standard.
 The European Union has no grandfathering clause.
 EN 55013 and EN 55103-1 are transitioning under the same provision and timeframe.

 Internal oscillator frequency is the highest fundamental frequency generated or used within the product or highest frequency at which it operates.
 This also includes frequencies which are solely used within an integrated circuit.
 As of now there are no corresponding immunity standards.
 EN 55035 is expected to follow at some point, but there is no expected time of publication at this time.
 Feel free to contact us directly with any additional questions you may have at email@example.com or 801-260-4040.

 |EUT Scope||Multi-Media (ITE, Audio/Video, Broadcast receivers & Combinations)||Information Technology Equipment||Sound & television broadcast receivers & AE||Professional Audio/Video/Lighting|

 |Minimum Setup||None – decided by EUT and applicable ports||Requires minimum PC configuration||None – decided by EUT and applicable ports||None – decided by EUT and applicable ports|

 |EUT Exercising (Display)||Color Bars with Moving Element (PAL)||Scrolling H||Color Bars with Moving Element (PAL)||Scrolling H|

 |Test Distance Reference||Antenna to boundary of EUT||Antenna to front of table||Antenna to front of table||Antenna to front of table|